khaeru/sdmx/doc/sources.rst

 Data sources
 ============

-SDMX makes a distinction between data providers and sources:
+SDMX distinguishes:

-- a **data provider** is the original publisher of statistical information and metadata.
+- a **data provider** —the original publisher or maintainer of statistical information and metadata.
-- a **data source** is a specific web service that provides access to statistical information.
+- a **data source** —a specific web service that provides access to SDMX content via a standard API.

-Each data *source* might aggregate and provide data or metadata from multiple data *providers*.
+A single data *source* might aggregate and provide data or metadata from many data *providers*.
-Or, an agency might operate a data source that only contains information they provide themselves; in this case, the source and provider are identical.
+Or, an agency might operate a data source that only contains information they provide themselves; in this case, the source and provider are matched one-to-one.

-:mod:`sdmx` identifies each data source using a string such as :py:`"ABS"`, and has built-in support for a number of data sources.
+:mod:`sdmx` has built-in support for a number of data sources, each identified with a string such as :py:`"ABS"`.
-Use :meth:`list_sources` to list these.
+Use :meth:`list_sources` to list these, or see the file :file:`sources.json` in the package source code.

+https://khaeru.github.io/sdmx displays a summary of every SDMX-REST API endpoint for every data source known to :mod:`sdmx`; this summary is `updated daily by an automatic run <https://github.com/khaeru/sdmx/actions/workflows/sources.yaml>`_ of the test suite.
-Read the following sections, or the file :file:`sources.json` in the package source code, for more details.
+Read the following sections, for more details on how the limitations and quirks of particular sources are handled.

 :mod:`sdmx` also supports adding other data sources; see :meth:`add_source` and :class:`~.source.Source`.